Bridge00/bridge00.github.io/index.md

   <li>Sample Efficient Optimization for Reinforcement Learning with Sparse Rewards</li>
 </ul>

-<p style="color:red;">🔍 I am currently looking for research or industry internships for Spring, Summer, and Fall 2025 in the areas of Machine Learning, Reinforcement Learning, and/or LLM Systems.
+<p style="color:red;">🔍 I am currently looking for research or industry internships for Summer and Fall 2025 in the areas of Machine Learning, Reinforcement Learning, and/or LLM Systems.
 Feel free to reach out!</p>

+<p style="color:blue;">I'll be interning at Emergence AI for Spring 2025, working on LLM agents for enterprise workflows!</p>

 ## Education